yonggqiii/it5100a-notes/src/railway_pattern/validation.md

     fmap f (Success x) = Success $ f x
 ```

 Notice that our `err` type variable remains as a type variable, instead of a pre-defined error message collection type like `[String]`.
-This is because, as always, we want to keep our types as general as possible so that it can be used in any valid way possible.
+This is because, as always, we want to keep our types as general as possible so that it can be used liberally.
 However, it is now incumbent on us to restrict or constraint `err` in a way that makes it amenable to collecting error messages in an obvious way so that we can still use it for our purposes.
 In essence, we just need `err` to have some binary operation that is _associative_:

 \\[E_1\oplus(E_2 \oplus E_3) = (E_1 \oplus E_2) \oplus E_3 \\]